-Withdrawals can become intense and long-lasting, and if a protracted withdrawal develops, you may want to seek out more intense medical oversight.
+Sometimes reactions during a taper can become intense and long-lasting, and if a protracted withdrawal develops, you may want to seek out appropriate medical oversight.
 This is our specialty at Alternative to Meds.
 Please contact us if questions arise that you find cannot be resolved with your prescribing physician.

 Individualized Lexapro Weaning Programs

 A responsibly managed Lexapro taper is much more than math, and time.
 The process should include investigating and then correcting underlying root causes for symptoms.
 One might regard each individual as a complex but divinely unique expression, who may have accumulated a number of injurious experiences or toxic exposures that negatively affected their health.
-Exposure to toxic situations or toxic chemicals alike can cause psychiatric symptoms and lasting detrimental effects.10 Exposure to bacterial pathologies can also create psychiatric symptoms.11 These need to be addressed, rather than simply buried or anesthetized with drugs.
+Exposure to toxic situations or toxic chemicals alike can cause psychiatric symptoms and lasting detrimental effects.10 Exposure to bacterial pathologies can also create psychiatric symptoms.11 These need to be investigated and addressed, rather than simply buried or anesthetized with drugs.
 Then a person can find authentic and lasting relief.

 To bundle all the details specific to any one individual together in such generic terms may serve to abbreviate the vocabulary of the busy clinician.
 However, the careful assessment of symptoms that someone has suffered or still struggles with can provide important sentinels or pointers that can lead to corrective measures.
 At Alternative to Meds Center, we feel that taking care and taking the time needed to understand the client and their history fully including addressing what caused the symptoms to emerge in the first place, plays an important role to manage a comfortable, safe Lexapro taper and recovery of improved mental wellness.

 Listening to the Client Seeking Tapering Help

-It may be considered just as careless to do a 15-minute interview and prescribe a numbing agent, such as a DSM-recommended antidepressant, as it would be careless to allow someone to withdraw from Lexapro, etc., without concurrently doing all that is possible to discover and correct the root causes for the symptoms that Lexapro was, at best, only able to temporarily mask.
+The client must be heard.
+It may take more than a 15-minute doctor’s appointment before correctly prescribing an antidepressant.
+It would take considerably more time to discover and correct any root causes for the symptoms that Lexapro was, at best, only able to temporarily mask.
 Because if not resolved, these symptoms are going to resurface when the drug is withdrawn.

-Obviously, that puts the person on a rough road to travel, in just as much or even more discomfort than before.
-In the same way that one would give a person with a broken leg more than an aspirin to fix the situation, helping someone getting off Lexapro must include a focus on finding root causes and offering correction or relief for these if the process to be considered at all complete.
+In the same way that one would give a person with a broken leg more than an aspirin to fix the situation, helping someone get off Lexapro must include a focus on finding root causes and offering correction or relief for these if the process is to be considered at all complete.
 There are really no shortcuts to the process.